Flying-Octopus-Team/octobot/README.md

 # Contributors

-Join our [Discord server](https://discord.gg/Q2DuSNY) to learn more about our plans for this tool and help us develop this tool!
+Join our [Discord server](https://discord.gg/Q2DuSNY) to learn more about our plans and help us develop this tool!

 # License